Interacting-Technology/ITStatsAndScores/README.md

 ## Implementation of single - Stand alone Fixture screens
 - presentHead2HeadScreen, presentLineupsScreen, presentLiveUpdatesScreen, presentStatisticsScreen.
-- It is a similar process to present a single stand alone Fixture screens as it is for presentScoresScreen
+- It is a similar process to present a single stand alone Fixture screen as it is for presentScoresScreen
 - You must provide a real fixtureId in the method, Here is an example implementation of one of the screens In UIKit:
 ```
 import UIKit